CloudCoreo/audit-aws-inspector/description.md

-This composite collectes AWS Inspector CIS endpoint violations and reports on them
+This composite collects AWS Inspector CIS endpoint violations and reports on them